Ford Performance Vehicles: History

-Over the years, FPV expanded the range to include a High Performance version of the Ford Territory as well as a number of special editions and anniversary models.
 The purchase from Prodrive also saw a factory backed V8 Supercar outfit in Ford Performance Racing.

 In August 2012, Ford Australia announced its purchase of FPV assets to continue the engineering, manufacturing and marketing of that performance brand in Australia.
 In preparation for Ford Australia's manufacturing shutdown, the FPV brand and its range were discontinued in 2014, after 12 years of production and marketing.